Get help with using our data

 We publish this data as two National Statistics series:

-The published data includes import and export values at detailed product and country level.
+The published data includes the following at detailed product and partner country level:

 Our data sources